auth0/docs/articles/appliance/cli/adding-node-to-backup-role.md

 ---
 section: appliance
-description: How to add an Appliance node in the backup node
+description: How to add an PSaaS Appliance node in the backup node
 ---

-# Appliance: Adding a Node to the Backup Role
+# PSaaS Appliance: Adding a Node to the Backup Role

 ::: note
-  This document applies beginning with Appliance update **build 7247**.
+  This document applies beginning with PSaaS Appliance update **build 7247**.
 :::

 ## Prerequisites